hclcnx/customizer-sample-apps/README.md

 # customizer-sample-apps
-Repo containing various Customizer sample apps for demo purposes
+This repo contains various Customizer sample apps for demo purposes

-### Useful links and snippets for lab exercises:
+### Useful links and snippets for demo exercises:

 #### Hello World Exercise - Use JS `lconn` object for dynamic capabilities